 Again another broad range of graphs could be used to graph out your website visitors and what they do within your website.

-This drawback is probably already tickling away in your mind.
+This drawback is probably already ticking away in your mind.
 Is my data safe and is it stored?
 The answer to both of these is yes.
-Google are number one when it come’s to data security and you can be assured that the team at Google make it their number one priority for data protection.
-Secondly, Google have released an FAQ stating that they store data for 2 weeks only for testing purposes.
+Google is number one when it comes to data security and you can be assured that the team at Google make it their number one priority for data protection.
+Secondly, Google has released an FAQ stating that they store data for 2 weeks only for testing purposes.

 The only other drawback to this library is that they can only be used online.
 If you were to take your project offline, the API wouldn’t be able to be called.
 Therefore, no requests would be sent and no graph would be returned.
 I can only imagine this drawback being a pain in a very small majority of cases, though.

-If you’re already using this API, I would love to know about it, as I would like to list more real-world use cases as it really does show of it’s incredible power.
+If you’re already using this API, I would love to know about it, as I would like to list more real-world use cases as it really does a show of its incredible power.
 Hope you enjoyed reading.